toda-lab/pygplib/docs/getting-started.rst

-Parse the expression of an independent set of size ``3`` and construct a first-order formula object, ``f``, See, for first-order logic of graphs, :ref:`First-Order Logic of Graphs` and, for formula format, :ref:`Format of First-Order Formula`.
+Parse the expression of an independent set of size ``3`` and construct a first-order formula object, ``f``, See, for first-order logic of graphs, :ref:`FirstOrderLogicofGraphs` and, for formula format, :ref:`FormatofFirstOrderFormula`.

 .. code:: python